 “That boy should be ashamed, riding on the donkey-like some kind of sultan, while his poor old father runs along behind.”

 These words distressed the boy, who persuaded his father to sit behind him on the donkey.
 And they continued on …

-“Have you every seen anything like this?”
+“Have you ever seen anything like this?”
 Exclaimed a woman.
 “The donkey’s back is sagging, his feet are giving way, and those two idlers sit as if they were reclining on a sofa.
 Such unprecedented, monstrous cruelty!
-Oh poor animal!”
+Oh, poor animal!”